Physical therapy treatments can be used to provide treatment for a wide range of issues and conditions.

 Because scoliosis can result in limited range of motion, exercises to help individuals regain their mobility are an important part of therapy.

-Some exercises which can help include upward and downward dog, step-down and reach, and split stance with arm reach.
+You can also practice step-down and reach, and split stance with arm reach.

 Have you been diagnosed with scoliosis and want help to manage your symptoms and regain mobility?

 Perhaps your child is showing signs of spinal curvature and you want to ensure they have the support they need as they grow, and as their scoliosis progresses.